Supreme Court nominee Barrett says personal views will not affect her decisions on abortion, health care

 “I can.
 I have done that in my time on the 7th Circuit,” Barrett told Graham.
 “If I stay on the 7th Circuit, I’ll continue to do that.
 If I’m confirmed to the Supreme Court, I will do that.”

 Although she has adopted the judicial philosophy of Scalia, for whom she clerked, Barrett took pains to distinguish herself.
-Barrett declined to say whether she agreed with Scalia’s dissent in the 2015 decision that legalized same-sex marriage or whether she, too, believed Roe was wrongly decided.
+Barrett declined to say whether she agreed with Scalia’s dissent in the 2015 decision that legalized same-sex marriage or whether she, too, believed Roe v.
+Wade was wrongly decided.

 “If I’m confirmed, you would not be getting Justice Scalia,” Barrett said in the confirmation hearing’s first full day of questioning.
 “You would be getting Justice Barrett.”